nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 ### PRINT_XYZ: How often to print trajectory information to xyz file

-This specifies that the trajectory information (coordinates, velocities, total energy, step number, dipole (if available)) to the xyz file.
+This specifies how often the trajectory information (coordinates, velocities, total energy, step number, dipole (if available)) is written to the xyz file.
 The units for the coordinates and velocities in the xyz file are Angstrom and Angstrom/fs, respectively.
+For example, `print_xyz 5` will write the xyz trajectory file every 5 steps.
+Default: 1

 ### LINEAR: Flag for linear molecules